stelmacm/CSE-701/README.md

     return *it;
 }
 ```
 This is in form of double rather than in the `template <typename T>` because the result should always return a double format and the MSE would be incorrect if returned as anything else.
 These values are stored in a vector and incremented with `.pushback()`.
 Because the same values will always be in the same place, it will become very easy for us to reference those values and call upon them.
+Although there was no original way to output a whole vector, it was done easily by creating a `cout` operator.

 ## Sample Outputs